Frequently Asked Questions Transfer Equivalency Worksheet KEY(Example)

 AAPD A1R PREV DEGREE-GER WAIVED

 This will show ‘00.000’ credits, which does not mean that no credits have transferred.
-This is an informational note to you and your advisor, which tells you that all General Education credits have been waived.
+This is an informational note to you and your advisor, which tells you that all General Education Requirements have been waived.
 Individual course work is listed separately.

 |How do I transfer courses from other UA System institutions to UAA?